aodin/argo/README.md

 )
 ```

 This schema is used to create a collection.
-For now, there's an example in-memory key-value store.
+For now, there's an example in-memory key-value store called `IntegerStore`.
 More to come.

 ```go
 items := IntegerStore(item)
 resourceErr := endpoint.Register("item", items)
 ```

-This will expose standard REST methods at the URL `/api/items/`.
+This will expose standard REST methods at the URL `/api/item/`.

 A full example looks like: